-Dead Interval:

-The dead interval for the specified interface in seconds.
+Hello Interval: The hello interval for the specified interface in seconds.
 This specifies how long a router will wait to see a neighbor router's Hello packets before declaring that the router is down.
 This parameter must be the same for all routers attached to a network.
-The valid value ranges from 1 to 65535 seconds and the default is 40 seconds.
+The valid value ranges from 1 to